 The experience promises a day packed with fresh air, nature, educational tidbits, and if you’re up for it, a glass of wine (or three).

-On looks alone, with a cliffside cityscape bursting with vibrant color, the slow-paced island of Procida is a worthwhile day trip; taking into account its lemon groves, cobbled alleys, warm hospitality, and relaxing atmosphere, it transforms from worthwhile to unmissable — a crucial addition to any Naples vacation!
+It has a cliffside cityscape bursting with vibrant color and picturesque lemon groves, as well as cobbled alleys, warm hospitality, and a relaxing atmosphere.
+It’s all of this that transforms from Procida from worthwhile to unmissable — a crucial addition to any Naples vacation!

 Forget the oily slices often associated with American pizza — in Naples, it’s all about fresh ingredients, succulent flavors, and the perfect balance of toppings.